 Water the Epsom salts onto your tree around the root zone.
 Do this early in the morning to allow the tree to absorb the water before the temperature warms up.

-Add Epsom salts to your lemon tree in spring to prevent magnesium deficiency.
-This is the perfect time to add this element to your tree as part of your spring fertilizing regime.
-Add pelleted chicken manure at the same time to deliver organic matter and other major nutrients including nitrogen, potassium and phosphorus.
+Add pelleted chicken manure at the same time as you add epsom salts to deliver organic matter and other major nutrients including nitrogen, potassium and phosphorus.

 Note: You can add trace elements to your tree in spring instead of Epsom salts.
 It will deliver a whole range of micronutrients needed for good fruit growth including magnesium.